 Details how CASA may grant a licence, rating or endorsement to you in accordance with a bilateral agreement between Australia and the contracting state who granted your licence.
-For example, holders of New Zealand professional flight crew licences (CPL and ATPL) may apply for the equivalent qualifications in Australia.
+For example, New Zealand professional flight crew licence holders (CPL and ATPL) may apply for the equivalent qualifications in Australia.